-The LightWave Server™ Dictionary Manager translates your DDL 'definitions' to <type> and <element> elements in your Dictionary File.
+The SOAPam Service Definition Wizard translates your DDL dictionary 'definitions' to <type> and <element> elements in your Service Definition File (SDF).
 However, the <element> element supports features not available in DDL.
-Though you could modify the generated <element> elements to take advantage of these features, you'd have to repeat the modifications if you refresh your Dictionary.
-Instead, you can create 'annotations' on DDL definition elements that Dictionary Manager will recognize and incorporate into your Dictionary automatically.
+Though you could modify the Wizard-generated <element> elements to take advantage of these features, you'd have to repeat the modifications if you regenerate your SDF.
+Instead, you can create 'annotations' on DDL definition elements that the will Wizard recognize and incorporate into your SDF automatically.

-A LightWave annotation is merely a DDL comment on an element in a particular form:
+A SOAPam annotation is merely a DDL comment on an element in a particular form that the Wizard recognizes:

 where "*" in column one is the DDL comment indicator character; attribute-name and attribute-value are any of the attribute name-value pairs that are valid for the <element> element.
-Any number of attributes can be specified as a comma-separated list of name-value pairs.
-The values of the specified attributes supersede any that Dictionary Manager would ordinarily generate.
+Any number of attributes can be specified as a space-separated list of name-value pairs.
+The values of the specified attributes supersede any that Wizard would ordinarily generate.

-LightWave annotations can coexist with any other DDL comments you may have on a given DDL element.
-You must, however, include the "?COMMENTS" DDL directive in your DDL source in order to direct the DDL compiler save the comments in the compiled DDL dictionary; otherwise the comments are discarded during compilation and won't be available for the Dictionary Manager to read.
+SOAPam annotations can coexist with any other DDL comments you may have on a given DDL element.
+You must, however, include the "?COMMENTS" DDL directive in your DDL source in order to direct the DDL compiler save the comments in the compiled DDL dictionary; otherwise the comments are discarded during compilation and won't be available for the Wizard to read.

 Consider the following DDL definition.

-Assume that the DDL element BOOLEAN-VALUE is a 32-bit integer value 0 or 1.
-We'd like to have LightWave Server interpret this field as a JSON boolean when serialization and deserialzation occurs.
-LightWave Server supports this conversion; we need only to indicate that BOOLEAN-VALUE should be treated as a 'boolean' data type.
-Ordinarily, the Dictionary Manager would translate this element as an 32-bit integer data type.
-If we annotate the DDL as shown above, the following is generated in the Dictionary File:
+Assume that the DDL element TIMESTAMP-VALUE is actually a 64-bit Julian timestamp value, but because there's no specific corresponding DDL data type, we have to use BINARY 64 to describe it.
+We'd like to have SOAPam convert the Julian timestamp to (and from) the standard ISO 8601 format that Web service clients understand.
+SOAPam supports this conversion; we need only to indicate that TIMESTAMP-VALUE should be treated as a 'dateTime' data type.
+Ordinarily, the Wizard would translate this element as an 8-byte integer data type.
+If we annotate the DDL as shown above, the following is generated in the SDF:

 Here's another example: